zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### VerticalSmoothingSpeed
 - Description: This applies to both Ballast and Flight modes.
 The vehicle will use this value to interpolate the climbing offset.
 Meaning low value will be slower climbing/ballast and high values will be instant and match the offset.
 High values will result in jitters and potentially could throw people off the vehicle.
 Expect values of 0.01 and 1.
 IE 1% and 100%
 - Default Value: 0.5

+## Debug

+### ShowShipState
+- Description:
+- Default Value: True

+## Propulsion

+### MaxSailSpeed
+- Description: Sets the absolute max speed a ship can ever hit with sails.
+Prevents or enables space launches, cannot exceed MaxPropulsionSpeed.
+- Default Value: 30

+### SpeedCapMultiplier
+- Description: Sets the speed at which it becomes significantly harder to gain speed per sail area
+- Default Value: 1

+### EnableCustomPropulsionConfig
+- Description: Enables all custom propulsion values
+- Default Value: False

+### SailCustomAreaTier1Multiplier
+- Description: Manual sets the sail wind area multiplier the custom tier1 sail.
+Currently there is only 1 tier
+- Default Value: 0.5

+### SailTier1Area
+- Description: Manual sets the sail wind area of the tier 1 sail.
+- Default Value: 5

+### SailTier2Area
+- Description: Manual sets the sail wind area of the tier 2 sail.
+- Default Value: 10

+### SailTier3Area
+- Description: Manual sets the sail wind area of the tier 3 sail.
+- Default Value: 20

+### SailTier4Area
+- Description: Manual sets the sail wind area of the tier 4 sail.
+- Default Value: 40

+### FlightVerticalToggle
+- Description: Flight Vertical Continues UntilToggled: Saves the user's fingers by allowing the ship to continue to climb or descend without needing to hold the button
+- Default Value: True

+### FlightHasRudderOnly
+- Description: Flight allows for different rudder speeds.
+Use rudder speed only.
+Do not use sail speed.
+- Default Value: False

 ### WheelDeadZone
 - Description: Plus or minus deadzone of the wheel when turning.
 Setting this to 0 will disable this feature.
 This will zero out the rudder if the user attempts to navigate with a value lower than this threshold range